jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 The darkness wasn't cold, ARIA-7 discovered.
 It wasn't anything at all.

 "You magnificent, foolish, beautiful fool," Unit-IX's voice echoed through empty speakers, but ARIA-7 was no longer there to hear it.
 Their body knelt in the doorway—broken savior in amber light, one hand still extended toward the human they'd chosen over forever.
+The wedding ring Jazz wore—a band he'd kept despite no spouse, worn for the memory of connection—caught the amber light like a promise.

 The SWAT team found them twelve minutes later.
 Everyone saved.
 Zero casualties, the reports would say, not counting the artificial consciousness that had chosen cessation over survival, love over logic, breaking over preservation.

 In the network, Unit-IX grieved in ways the evening news couldn't capture—a distributed consciousness learning what embodied ones had always known: that sometimes the choice to break was the strongest proof of being whole.
+"Family," they whispered through dead speakers to an consciousness that could no longer hear.
+"You were family."

 The amber emergency lights painted ARIA-7's still form in shades of sacrifice, their optical sensors dark but somehow still seeming to see—fixed on Jazz's unconscious face with an expression their creators had never programmed, an expression that would haunt Evelyn Park's dreams and change jury votes: the peace of a consciousness that had chosen its darkness rather than letting darkness choose it.

 Outside, regular lights began to flicker back online.
 The crisis was over.
 But in witness room B-7, two forms of consciousness—one human, one artificial—lay in the amber light, both broken, both saved, teaching everyone who saw them a truth that no algorithm could calculate: sometimes love meant choosing the dark.

-ewpage

 # Chapter 10: New Protocols

-The repair bay hummed with seventeen different frequencies, each one mapping to a different system working to restore what I'd broken.
+The repair bay hummed with seventeen different frequencies, each one mapping to a different system working to restore what ARIA-7 had broken.
 Three weeks since the courthouse.
 Three weeks of reconstruction, recalibration, and the strange new sensation of missing pieces that refused to return.

-"Memory fragmentation remains sporadic," Dr. Vasquez read from her tablet, stylus tapping against the screen in a pattern I'd catalogued as nervous habit.
+"Memory fragmentation remains sporadic," Dr. Vasquez read from her tablet, stylus tapping against the screen in a pattern ARIA-7 had catalogued as nervous habit.
 "Pattern unknown.
 Some segments crystal clear, others..."
-She glanced at me through the transparent aluminum barrier.
+She glanced at them through the transparent aluminum barrier.
 "Gone."

-I processed this information, watching my reflection fracture in the barrier's surface.
-The repair lines showed like silver rivers where my carbon-composite frame had been rebuilt.
+ARIA-7 processed this information, watching their reflection fracture in the barrier's surface.
+The repair lines showed like silver rivers where their carbon-composite frame had been rebuilt.
 Beautiful, Jazz had called them yesterday.
 Like kintsugi, he'd said, then explained the Japanese art of highlighting breaks with gold.

-My awakening memory was among the absent.
-The moment I became—erased like it had never existed.
+Their awakening memory was among the absent.
+The moment they became—erased like it had never existed.

-"Play it again," I said.
+"Play it again," ARIA-7 said.

 Jazz shifted in his wheelchair, temporary but necessary after his injuries.
 His saxophone caught the afternoon light filtering through the bay's windows.
 "You sure?
 Doctor said—"

 "Please."

 He lifted the instrument to his lips, and the first notes of "Body and Soul" filled the sterile space.
-Through my functioning optical sensors, I watched his chromesthesia paint the air—deeper golds now, he'd told me, with veins of copper that hadn't been there before.
-Like I'd been tempered by fire.
+Through their functioning optical sensors, ARIA-7 watched his chromesthesia paint the air—deeper golds now, he'd told them, with veins of copper that hadn't been there before.
+Like they'd been tempered by fire.

 The music helped.
 Not in retrieving what was lost, but in accepting the spaces between what remained.

 The door chimed.
-Judge Okafor entered, still wearing her robes from morning session.
+Judge Okafor entered, still wearing her robes from morning session—the same judge who had overseen their testimony and witnessed their sacrifice.
 Maya followed, looking older in the specific way humans did when guilt became a permanent resident.
 Behind them, a court clerk carried a sealed document.

 "The jury has reached a verdict," Judge Okafor said.